pil0706/Map_blog/_posts/2019-09-04-Position of POIs.md

 > by moving around the labels, cartographers can reduce the risks of map readers gets 'surprised' when lots of cities are popped in next zoom level

 <br>
-When the capital and the country label are taking stable positions, where no other labels are interrupted such as from Zlv 5 - 6, they remain in same position.
+When the capital and the country label are taking stable positions, where no other labels are interrupted such as from Zlv 5 - 6, they remain in the same position.
 <br>
 <br>
 What about Apple Maps?
 <br>
 <br>
-I positioned the label of Portugal in center of the screen.
+I positioned the label of Portugal in the center of the screen.

 <img src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/positionofpois/apple_z_portugal.gif?raw=true">

 Yes, Portugal never changes.<br>
-Also, other country labels never changes it's position.
+Also, other country labels never change their position.

 > We've checked this above

 Therefore, Warsaw is hidden by Poland, in which you do not see on Google Maps.<br>
 Warsaw is showed up at the last as I zooming in, though it's the capital.<br>

-> I suppose the Map App. calculates the collision of the labels in client side.
+> I suppose the Map App. calculates the collision of the labels on the client-side.

 <img src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/positionofpois/Apple_Warsaw.png?raw=true">